Communication-Focused Therapy (CFT) for Social Anxiety and Shyness

-Communication-Focused Therapy (CFT) for Social Anxiety and Shyness is summarized here as part of the website’s research and publications hub.
-This page is written for readers who want an accessible overview before reading the paper or following citation links.
+Communication-Focused Therapy (CFT) for Social Anxiety and Shyness is summarised here as part of the website’s research and publications hub.
+This page is for readers who want an accessible overview before reading the paper or following citation links.

 CFT is presented here as the author's therapeutic model and research writing, not as a universal treatment claim.